luishdzm21/Hazel/README.md

 # Hazel
-Its code based on the Hazel Engine from TheCherno
+Its an engine based on the Hazel Engine from TheCherno